 Other pressures have had less to do with energy security and more to do with environmental objectives.
-The Kyoto Agreement would have required the United States to achieve a 7% reduction in 1990 levels of carbon dioxide emissions, which implied a significant reduction in gasoline consumption, among other elements.
-Preferring to forestall any state or federal regulation, General Motors, Ford, Chrysler and Toyota announced on February 4, 1998 that they would produce cars in MY1999 with engine and catalytic converter technologies that would achieve lower emissions.
-In early November 1998, the California Air Resources Board (CARB) voted to reclassify SUVs as passenger cars and hold those vehicles to California emission standards.
+The Kyoto Agreement would have required the United States to achieve a 7% reduction from 1990 levels of carbon dioxide emissions, which implied a significant reduction in gasoline consumption, among other elements.
+Preferring to forestall any state or federal regulation, General Motors, Ford, Chrysler and Toyota announced on February 4, 1998, that they would produce cars in MY1999 with engine and catalytic converter technologies that would achieve lower emissions.
+In early November 1998, the California Air Resources Board (CARB) voted to reclassify SUVs 8500 pounds or less as passenger cars and hold those vehicles to California emission standards beginning in MY2004.
 Ford Motor announced in late July 2000 that it would improve the fuel economy of its SUV model line by 25% over a five-year period.
 Other manufacturers echoed similar intentions.